 That’s what I want to help you with.

 I believe that we can make those connection and enjoy the process.
 Looking for (and finding!) your ancestors doesn’t have to feel frustrating or overwhelming or like you’re back in your high school English class getting graded on a term paper.

 Finally connect the dots between you and your past

 Even as a child, much of my life had elements of family history.
 Dad’s side of the family was rich with stories and photos; Mom, on the other hand, didn’t know her grandmother’s name.
 I was fascinated by Dad’s stories but yearned to know more about Mom’s family.
 Making those discoveries has helped her feel a connection to the past and also to the present.
 I’ve seen how powerful those connections are.

-Amy is the author of more than 40 articles in various genealogical publications and has presented at genealogy’s top events, including RootsTech and the Federation of Genealogical Societies.
+Amy is the author of 31 Days to Better Genealogy, a resource guide filled with practical tips you can put into practice right away, as well as more than 40 articles in various genealogical publications.
+She has presented at genealogy’s top events, include RootsTech and the Federation of Genealogical Societies’ annual conference.

 Amy has never turned down an offer to go visit a cemetery.